 Protea Engravings by Henry Andrews.
-Old Botanical Prints published almost as an encyclopedia, go to, of botany, illustrated with these magnificent hand colored engravings.
-These old flower prints were produced in the early 19th Century.
-These are c.1820 English water colored copper plate engravings on hand made rag.
+These protea antique botanical engravings were published almost as encyclopedias, or a go to library of botany, illustrated with magnificent hand colored engravings.
+These old flower prints were produced in the early 19th Century, c.1820 and are English water colored copper plate engravings on hand made rag paper.

-An incredible laborious endeavor to publish these Antique Prints of Protea:
+It was an incredible endeavor to publish these antique prints of flowers:

 Phone: 413-245-4197 Email: email@example.com